Who are Safe Families?

 Safe Families is a charity that offers hope, belonging and support to children, families and care leavers across the UK.

-Safe Families helps churches and community groups to be part of the solution to the increasing isolation felt by families, and the high numbers of children going into care, through providing friendship and community.
+Safe Families helps churches and community groups to be part of the solution to the increasing isolation felt by families, and the high numbers of children going into care, through providing family support, friendship and community.

 Since it was launched in the UK by philanthropist Sir Peter Vardy in 2012, this innovative approach has supported over 23,000 children from over 10,000 families in total and has helped reduce the flow of children going into care by between 9 and 16% in the areas that have been measured.